-- Staff will attend Learning Support/SEND courses which are relevant to and have a particular bearing on children they are supporting.
-In order to maintain and develop the quality of teaching, all staff are encouraged to undertake training and development. - The SENDCo will provide appropriate INSET and training in school, will source external and specialist speakers, and will respond to the training requests of all teaching staff, wherever possible - Staff are given regular opportunities through a range of means to share and discuss any concerns of queries they may have in terms of the learners with SEND in their classes - The SENDCo regularly attends relevant cluster, EHCP and ENF Meetings, as well as panel hearings at County Hall, in order to keep up to date with local and national information - On arrival, new staff receive induction which includes an introduction to the school's approach to SEND provision and the expectations the school places on all staff in terms of supporting all their learners, including those requiring additional support
+- Staff will attend Learning Support/SEND courses which are relevant to, and have a particular bearing on, children they are supporting.
+In order to maintain and develop the quality of teaching, all staff are encouraged to undertake training and development. - The SENDCo will provide appropriate INSET and training in school, will source external and specialist speakers, and will respond to the training requests of all teaching staff, wherever possible - Staff are given regular opportunities, through a range of means, to share and discuss any concerns of queries they may have in terms of the learners with SEND in their classes - The SENDCo regularly attends relevant cluster, and EHCP in order to keep up to date with local and national information - On arrival, new staff receive induction which includes an introduction to the school's approach to SEND provision and the expectations the school places on all staff in terms of supporting all their learners, including those requiring additional support